Institutional Ownership

 Does the CRM ownership data include short interest or options?

-SEC Form 13F only mandates the disclosure of long U.S. equity positions and listed options (put and call contracts).
-Short interest, swaps, and OTC derivatives are excluded by regulatory design.
-To ensure accurate position scaling, we report listed options based on their underlying share equivalent.
+SEC Form 13F mandates the disclosure of long positions in Section 13(f) securities, which includes equities and listed options (put and call contracts), but excludes short interest, swaps, and OTC derivatives by regulatory design.
+On this platform, listed options are excluded from portfolio weight calculations to ensure comparability across filers.

 Are family offices and university endowments included in this CRM data?